N-Minus Development: Contracting High-Contrast Scenes onto Printable Paper

 How shortening development time lowers negative contrast so a long scene brightness range fits a normal paper grade, the second half of the Zone System equation.

-A scene that spans from deep shade to direct sunlit highlight can carry a brightness range far wider than a normal-grade paper can hold.
-Given normal development, such a negative builds excessive density in the highlights: the upper zones block up and separate poorly when printed, or printing for them throws the shadows into empty black.
-Exposure cannot solve this, because exposure fixes where the shadows fall but does nothing to compress the spread between shadow and highlight.
-That compression is the work of development.
-Reducing development time lowers the negative’s contrast so a long scene range prints on a standard grade, the maneuver the Zone System calls N-minus, or contraction.
+A scene that runs from deep shade to direct sunlit render can carry a brightness range far wider than a normal-grade paper can hold.
+Given normal development, such a negative builds excessive density in the highlights: the upper zones block up and separate poorly, or printing down for them throws the shadows into empty black.
+Exposure cannot solve this.
+Exposure fixes where the shadows fall; it does nothing to compress the spread between shadow and highlight.
+That compression is the work of development, and shortening development is the manoeuvre the Zone System calls N-minus, or contraction.
+The principle and the N-1/N-2 naming come from Ansel Adams and Fred Archer, who formulated the system around 1939-40 at the Art Center School in Los Angeles; Adams codified it in The Negative, Book 2 of the New Photo Series, revised with Robert Baker in 1981.

 Placement, Fall, and the N-Minus Decision